-Meanwhile, the MOTC is developing comprehensive and efficient safety maintenance measures that integrate human factors, mechanical vehicles and geographic routes, amending legal regulations and using information technology such as intelligent transportation system (ITS) and analysis of traffic-related big data.
+The MOTC is developing comprehensive and efficient safety maintenance measures.
+These measures integrate human factors, mechanical vehicles and geographic routes.
+They also amend legal regulations and use information technology such as intelligent transportation system (ITS) and analysis of traffic-related big data.

-The improvement of safety management oversite for transport and construction projects is expected to reduce risks and ensure further safety.
+The improvement of safety management oversite at transport and construction projects is expected to reduce risks and ensure further safety.

 2. Efficiency: Providing Efficient and Convenient Services

-The MOTC will provide more convenient and smart services (such as improvements of traffic congestion of highways and freeways, improvement to roads accessibility and smooth flow, Happiness Bus to rural areas, and smart services at airports) for the public by using the analysis of traffic-related big data.
-We will also provide these services via a simple and easy access approach available for all people.
+The MOTC will provide more convenient and smart services for the public by using the analysis of traffic-related big data.
+Examples of such services include reducing traffic congestion on highways and freeways, improvement to road accessibility, Happiness Buses to rural areas, and smart services at airports.
+We will also provide these services to everyone via a simple and easy to access approach.

 3. Quality: Perfecting Quality Transport Environments

 The MOTC is actively engaged in the planning of all national construction projects for land, water and air transportation.
 Good construction quality remains our priority, and efficient transport networks for people flow, logistics and information flow are under construction.
-By doing this, regional economic and industrial development, as well as the Forward-looking Infrastructure Development Program and dozens of major transportation constructions projects will improve.
-To name a few, the “Follow Up to the South Link Highway of Provincial Highway No.9 Widening Project”, as well as relevant projects at Provincial Highway No. 61 (Taiwan West Coast Expressway) are expected to be completed and ready for service by the end of this year.
+As a result, regional economic and industrial development will improve.

 4. Eco-green: Developing Green Transport and Sustainable Industries

 Energy efficiency, carbon reduction and air pollution prevention are the global consensus.
-The key ideas supporting green transport and sustainable industries are to optimize the balance of sustainability between human beings and natural environments including environmental protection and air pollution reduction, etc. while ensuring the aesthetics of living.
+The key ideas supporting green transport and sustainable industries optimize sustainability between human beings and natural environments including environmental protection, air pollution reduction, etc. while ensuring the aesthetics of living.